replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 This has been added to work around a [known issue](https://github.com/projectcontour/contour/issues/3192) that may be caused by resource contention.
 This functionality can be disabled by setting the `ekco.shouldDisableRestartFailedEnvoyPods` property to `true`.
 The duration can be adjusted by changing the `ekco.envoyPodsNotReadyDuration` property.

+### MinIO

+The EKCO operator will enable a 6-replica statefulset for MinIO when at least three nodes are healthy (and OpenEBS localpv is available), and will migrate data from the original MinIO deployment before deleting it.
+MinIO will be temporarily unavailable while the migration is in progress.

+After the HA statefulset is running, EKCO will ensure that replicas are evenly distributed across nodes.

+EKCO's management of MinIO can be disabled by setting `ekco.minioShouldDisableManagement` to true.
+If this is set, EKCO will not enable the statefulset, migrate data to it, or ensure that replicas of the statefulset are evenly distributed.

 ### TLS Certificate Rotation